-- Use to be abundant, but hard to find today. - A very nutritious food source, eaten raw or cooked in soups and stews. - Historically Dakota people used as a blood purifier, to treat headaches and indigestion. - Harvest and eat when young, they become very acidic as they get older.
+- Used to be abundant, but hard to find today. - A very nutritious food source eaten raw or cooked in soups and stews. - Historically Dakota people used as a blood purifier, to treat headaches and indigestion. - Harvest and eat wild potatoes when young.
+They become very acidic as they get older.